gatsbyjs/gatsby/docs/reference/release-notes/v2.28/index.md

 Visit the [umbrella issue about Fast Refresh](https://github.com/gatsbyjs/gatsby/discussions/28390) to see preview images and give feedback.

-## Removed experimental lazy page bundling

-In gatsby@2.27.0 we added [Experimental: Lazy page bundling](../v2.27/index.md#experimental-lazy-page-bundling-in-development) mode for `gatsby develop` that would delay compiling page templates until it was needed.
-While preliminary tests were very promising, we discovered few showstoppers that degraded development experience.
-[We decided to end the experiment](https://github.com/gatsbyjs/gatsby/discussions/28137#discussioncomment-138998) for now and shift our efforts to [Less aggressive cache invalidation](#less-aggressive-cache-invalidation).

 ## Making `gatsby develop` faster

 We continue working on speeding up development server startup: